 What is marijuana?

-There are no studies looking at the use of CBD during pregnancy or while breastfeeding.
+Another major part of marijuana is cannabidiol (CBD).
 CBD can be found in many products such as coffee, chocolate, supplements, tinctures, cosmetics, lotions, suppositories, and bath salts.
-CBD products labeled as “THC free” may actually contain a measurable amount of THC.
+CBD products labeled as “THC free” might still contain a measurable amount of THC.

 I use marijuana.
 Can it make it harder for me to get pregnant?